-The gender pay gap legislation was introduced in April 2017 and it requires all UK employers with 250 employees or more to publish data about their gender pay gap on the snapshot date of 5th April 2018.
+The gender pay gap legislation was introduced in April 2017 that requires all UK employers with 250 employees or more to publish data about their gender pay gap on the snapshot date of 5th April 2018.

-Our gender pay gap reflects the average paid to men and women across our UK business.
+The CVS (UK) Limited gender pay gap reflects the average pay for men and women across our UK business.
 It is not a comparison of pay rates for men and women doing work of equal value.

 The CVS total median gender pay gap is 45.26%, (an increase of 0.16%).
 The UK’s median gender pay is 12.78%*.
 The CVS gender pay gap between April 2017 and April 2018 has shown there has been little change to the overall CVS total median gender pay gap in line with expectations.

 In line with the sector, our UK workforce is made up of a high proportion of female Veterinary Nurses, Patient Care Assistants and Receptionists.
 By contrast our senior employees (therefore the highest paid) are male, these factors combined significantly influences our gender pay and bonus gaps.